Digital Transformation| December 1, 2018

 With the explosion of content capabilities, endless social opportunities and underpriced attention in so many platforms – there’s a huge amount to be excited about.

 For the longest time, healthcare executives have been dissatisfied with the lack of technology stacks and solutions for true marketing personalization.
 Indeed, technology was still the number 1 concern for healthcare marketing professionals in 2018 according to the American Medical Association.

-That said, we question whether the lack of technology is something that is preventing the healthcare marketing executives from executing truly personalized media campaigns.
+That said, we question whether the lack of technology is something that is preventing the healthcare executives from adopting digital transformation within their organizations.

 1. Artificial intelligence